nomics-crypto/mig/README.md

 mig help
 ```

-For more info about the commands, see the [GoDoc Reference](https://godoc.org/github.com/ngauthier/mig)
+For more info about the commands, see the [libmig GoDoc Reference](https://godoc.org/github.com/ngauthier/mig/libmig)